retifrav/rclone-rc-web-gui/README.md

 $ tsc
 ```

 Resulting JavaScript files will be put to `./js` folder.
-After that you can use the GUI.
+After that you can use the UI.

 ## How to use it

-Before launching the GUI, you need to have your remotes configured in `~/.config/rclone/rclone.conf` on the host where you will be running `rclone rcd`.
+Before launching the UI, you need to have your remotes configured in `~/.config/rclone/rclone.conf` on the host where you will be running `rclone rcd`.

 ### Launching